cacheflowe/ctd-creative-coding/classes/class-12-presentation.md

 * [3D Game Shaders For Beginners](https://github.com/lettier/3d-game-shaders-for-beginners)
 * [Intro to Compute Shaders (workshop for Unity)](https://paprika.studio/workshops/compute/index.html)

+---

+## 🛠️ Shaders

+### Don't just take my word for it

+Take Graham's word for it!

+---

 ## 📝 Homework:

 * Work on your final project
 * I can stay late to talk about your project.
 Otherwise, stop by office hours if you have questions

+---

 ## 📋 Review code